Exploring Generative Process Reward Modeling for Semi-Structured Data: A Case Study of Table Question Answering: Results and Analysis

 \paragraph{\textsc{GenPRMs} achieve promising performance compared to other methods, while falling short of \textsc{oracle} for in-domain settings.} From Figure \ref{fig:main_results}, we observe that \textsc{GenPRMs} consistently delivers the strongest results \textbf{compared with examined generative PRMs}.
 We attribute it to its integrated code verification component.
 A detailed analysis is provided in the following paragraph. \textbf{In comparison to baseline methods}, both the 7B and 32B variants of \textsc{GenPRMs} substantially outperform majority voting, underscoring the benefit of process-level verification for answer selection.
 Nevertheless, the fine-tuned 7B \textsc{GenPRMs} lags behind the 32B LLM-as-a-judge.
 Though scaling \textsc{GenPRMs} to 32B closes this gap, performance advantages over LLM-as-a-judge remain limited.
 Across all methods, a substantial performance gap remains compared to \textsc{oracle}, indicating considerable room for improvement in leveraging multiple candidate solutions.
 We discuss the efficiency of different methods in Appendix \ref{efficiency}.

 \paragraph{Incorporating code verifier improves PRM performance in both answer and step correctness.} From the answer-level perspective, a comparison between \textsc{CoT PRM} and \textsc{GenPRM} in Figure~\ref{fig:main_results} shows that \textsc{GenPRM} substantially outperforms \textsc{CoT PRM}.
 Since \textsc{CoT PRM} is trained on the same data as \textsc{GenPRM} but without the code verification component, this performance gain can be attributed to the incorporation of code verification.
 From the process-level perspective, we examine step-level correctness by comparing rewards derived from pure textual analysis with those obtained after applying code verification in \textsc{GenPRM}.
 The results, presented in the last four rows of Table~\ref{tab:process_evaluation}, demonstrate that incorporating code verification markedly improves step-level correctness verification across datasets and model sizes.
-We also conduct a manual analysis of scenarios in which code verification is beneficial and those in which it is not; details are provided in Appendix~\ref{appendix:code_disagreement}.